developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If this Managed Configuration is not specified, when the key code is sent, the ALT keyboard state is not changed.
 This causes the key to be interpreted as an ALT key or not based on the existing state.

-##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code CTRL
+### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code CTRL

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- If the value ***Off*** is chosen, when the key code is sent, it is sent with the CTRL keyboard state inactive.
+- ***Off*** - when the key code is sent, it is sent with the CTRL keyboard state inactive.
 This ensures that the key code is NOT interpreted as an CTRL key.

-- If the value ***On*** is chosen, when the key code is sent, it is sent with the CTRL keyboard state active.
+- ***On*** - when the key code is sent, it is sent with the CTRL keyboard state active.
 This ensures that the key code is interpreted as a CTRL key.

 - If this Managed Configuration is not specified, when the key code is sent, the CTRL keyboard state is not changed.
 This causes the key to be interpreted as a CRTL key or not based on the existing state.

-##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Fn
+### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Fn

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.